Ashley’s Journals

 October 7, 2025

-Smiles, Laughs, and a lot of Love ⋆✴︎˚。⋆
+Smiles, Laughs, and a lot of Love

 The first thing that happened was the orientation for all the inbound students.
 It was really nice to be able to finally be able to meet and talk to the other exchange students.
 During the orientation they discussed rules, what to expect, and some upcoming trips.
 The orientation took place in Santos, so it was nice to see the beach even though we couldn't leave the hotel.
-Our district has almost 40 students, after the orientation my blazer is almost full on the front.
-I think I need to start putting pins on the back!

 My Portuguese has definitely improved a lot, I can have a conversation using simple vocabulary and I can understand a lot.
 Speaking is still hard, most times I can understand what the other person is saying but l'm not sure how to formulate a response.
+As I've spent more time in Brazil, I feel like l'm definitely more adjusted and used to the way of life here.
+However there are definitely some things that need I'm still adjusting to, like later mealtime, and the use of different units.

-One more culture shock I want to share is the festivals and parties, there's always something to celebrate no matter the holiday or event there's always some kind of party or social gathering.
+One culture shock I want to share is the festivals and parties, there's always something to celebrate no matter the holiday or event there's always some kind of party or social gathering.
 Brazilians love to celebrate!

 I think that's everything I want to document for the month of September and the beginning of October.
 Every day spent here teaches me something new, I can't wait to write again soon!